Welcome to Maple Class!

 In Science, we have been exploring all things plant related.
 We have explored the parts of a plant, germination and pollination.
 In relation to this, the children were able to explore their creative side and design their own flowers.
 These designs came fitted with their very own stigma and stamen.
 This was to help reinforce the children's understanding of the parts of a flower.
 You can see the finished results below, along with our new Science display!

-LO: To explore place value
+LO: To use place value effectively

 Knowledge: using equipment to support our mathematical understanding